1vicvis7/Python-Camera/README.md

   -> this will generate the executable file ({file name}.exe) in dist folder which will be created by the command itself.
   The captured photoes will be saved with their respective timestamp.

+  The project code is the py_cam.py file, and the excutable file is present in the dist folder (can be directly downloaded and tested).

   Hope this project finds you some help!!!!

   Thank you!!